An absolutely perfect cocktail for summer, this Vodka, Limoncello, and Prosecco Sangria with Raspberries is light, cold and so refreshing!

 I loved this vodka and highly recommend you try it if you can; it does have limited distribution, mostly in Colorado, Kansas and Tennessee with one location in New York.
 If not available, simply use one of your favorite brands.

 The Villa Massa Limoncello was the perfect partner with this vodka.
 Have you ever had Limoncello?
 It’s addictive; an excellent digestive if served cold and Limoncello is also fast becoming one of my favorite mixers.

 I will never forget my introduction to Limoncello on a vacation to Boston and it’s been a constant in my bar ever since.
 I say bar but I mean freezer; I keep it ice cold; always ready to serve!

 Pin IT!
-‘Vodka, Limoncello, and PROSECCO Sangria with Raspberries’
+‘Vodka, Limoncello, and Prosecco Sangria’